aidotse/studio-cli/README.md

 - you want to generate presigned URLs (valid for 5 minutes) to distribute to hackathon participants.

 > [!NOTE]
-> This is not necessary if you use the web-app to grant users access to their environment.
+> This command is not necessary if you use the web-app to grant participants access to their environment.

 ### Finish an event